Square pyramidal number: Geometric enumeration

-The square pyramidal number $P_n$ also counts the number of acute triangles formed from the vertices of a $(2n+1)$-sided regular polygon.
+The square pyramidal number $P_n$ also counts the acute triangles formed from the vertices of a $(2n+1)$-sided regular polygon.
 For instance, an equilateral triangle contains only one acute triangle (itself), a regular pentagon has five acute golden triangles within it, a regular heptagon has 14 acute triangles of two shapes, etc. More abstractly, when permutations of the rows or columns of a matrix are considered as equivalent, the number of $2\times 2$ matrices with non-negative integer coefficients summing to $n$, for odd values of $n$, is a square pyramidal number.

 Relations to other figurate numbers

 The cannonball problem asks for the sizes of pyramids of cannonballs that can also be spread out to form a square array, or equivalently, which numbers are both square and square pyramidal.

 Besides 1, there is only one other number that has this property: 4900, which is both the 70th square number and the 24th square pyramidal number.

 The square pyramidal numbers can be expressed as sums of binomial coefficients:

-The binomial coefficients occurring in this representation are tetrahedral numbers, and this formula expresses a square pyramidal number as the sum of two tetrahedral numbers in the same way as square numbers are the sums of two consecutive triangular numbers.
+The binomial coefficients occurring in this representation are tetrahedral numbers, and this formula expresses a square pyramidal number as the sum of two tetrahedral numbers in the same way as square numbers split into two consecutive triangular numbers.

 If a tetrahedron is reflected across one of its faces, the two copies form a triangular bipyramid.
 The square pyramidal numbers are also the figurate numbers of the triangular bipyramids, and this formula can be interpreted as an equality between the square pyramidal numbers and the triangular bipyramidal numbers.
 Analogously, reflecting a square pyramid across its base produces an octahedron, from which it follows that each octahedral number is the sum of two consecutive square pyramidal numbers.